XavierBlackwell/se_project_coffeeshop/README.md

 ## Plan on improving the project

-In the future I want to add functionality to the nav links and add more anitmations to the page as well, giving it more interactivity and style.
+In the future I want to add functionality to the nav links and add more anitmations to the page as well, giving it more interactivity and style...